LukasRoeseler/r2d2/README.md

 1. Calls `fetch_ojs_stats.py` with the `OJS_API_KEY` secret.
 2. The script fetches all published submissions from the OJS API and writes `publications.json`.
+3. It also fetches every submission's date and author countries and writes `submissions.json` (powers the Submissions tab).
-3. For each submission it fetches monthly abstract views and monthly galley (PDF) downloads from the OJS stats API.
+4. For each submission it fetches monthly abstract views and monthly galley (PDF) downloads from the OJS stats API.
-4. Writes `statistics/statistics-YYYYMMDD.csv` with one row per (submission, metric, month).
+5. Writes `statistics/statistics-YYYYMMDD.csv` with one row per (submission, metric, month).
-5. Commits any changed files and pushes.
+6. Commits any changed files and pushes.

 ---